 VIRT Investors Have Opportunity to Lead Virtu Financial, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 5, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Virtu Financial, Inc. ("Virtu" or the "Company") (NASDAQ: VIRT).
+BENSALEM, Pa., July 10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Virtu Financial, Inc. ("Virtu" or the "Company") (NASDAQ: VIRT).

 Class Period: March 1, 2019 – April 28, 2023